himanshuKr7/Tasky-todo-list-/README.md

 # Tasky - Your Todo List

-Tasky is a simple and efficient Todo application built with React.
+Tasky is a simple and efficient Todo application built with React & Vite.
 It allows users to manage their tasks with ease, providing functionalities such as adding, editing, deleting, filtering, and searching todos.
 The application also includes a temporal sign-in and sign-up option, with todos stored in local storage.

 ## Features